Planning a trip and wondering about the best places to visit in Santorini?

 4. Red Beach

 What makes it special are these huge red lava rock formations, mixed with black sand and blue water.
-It’s a scene you won’t forget.
+When I first saw it, I couldn’t believe the colors were real – it looked like a painting.

 Loads of people come here, so it’s best to get here early in the morning.
 The path to the beach is kinda twisty and covered in gravel, so make sure you’ve got on the right shoes.